Ferrite-FEM/Ferrite.jl/docs/src/manual/fe_intro.md

 ```

 In the following the argument $\mathbf{x}$ is dropped to keep the notation compact.
-We may now inserted these approximations in the weak form, which results in
+We may now insert these approximations in the weak form, which results in

 ```math
 \sum_j^N \left(\sum_i^N \delta a_i \int_{\Omega_\mathrm{h}} \nabla N_i \cdot (k \nabla N_j) \, \mathrm{d}\Omega \right) a_j =